 Sonja Novković, PhD (1993), is Professor of Economics at Saint Mary's University (Halifax, Canada) and teaches in the Co-operative Management Education (CME) program.
 Recent publications include

 Co-operatives in a Post-growth Era: Creating Co-operative Economics (ZED Books, 2014).

 Henry Veltmeyer, PhD (1976), McMaster University, is Professor of Development Studies at Autonomous University of Zacatecas (Mexico) and Professor Emeritus in International Development Studies at Saint Mary’s University (Halifax, Canada).
 He has authored and edited over 40 books on issues of Latin American development.

-Henry Veltmeyer 3.
-New Cooperativism in Latin America: Implications for Cuba Marcelo Vieta
+New Co-operativism in Latin America: Implications for Cuba Marcelo Vieta

-The New Guidelines.
-Economic Changes and Its Political and Social Impact Olga Fernández Ríos
+The New Guidelines: Economic Changes and Its Political and Social Impact Olga Fernández Ríos

-Co-operativism in Cuba Prior to 2012 Grizel Donéstevez Sánchez 7.
-Agricultural Production Cooperatives in Cuba: Toward Sustainability Frederick.
-S. Royce 8.
-Cuba’s Cooperative Sector and the Project of Deep Reforms Al Campbell
+Co-operativism in Cuba Prior to 2012 Grizel Donéstevez Sánchez

+Agricultural Production Co-operatives in Cuba: Toward Sustainability Frederick S. Royce

+Cuba’s Co-operative Sector and the Project of Deep Reforms Al Campbell

-Al Campbell 9.
-Cooperatives in Cuba’s New Socioeconomic Model: What Has Been Done and What Could be Done?
+Co-operatives in Cuba’s New Socio-economic Model: What Has been Done and What Could be Done?
 Camila Piñeiro Harnecker

-The Role of Cooperatives in Transforming Cuba’s Economy Sonja Novković
+The Role of Co-operatives in Transforming Cuba’s Economy Sonja Novković

 All those interested in co-operatives and co-operative management, as well as Cuba, the political economy and sociology of development, and comparative economic systems.